 Orlando Dining & Entertainment Districts

-Many of these districts also boast a wide range of shopping, as well as other delightful diversions.
+Whether you’re visiting for pleasure, business or the best of both, Orlando offers everything you’d expect from the nation’s No. 1 tourism destination — including several distinct dining and entertainment districts with some of the region’s best restaurants (featuring 46 MICHELIN Guide eateries) and nightlife.
+Many of these districts also boast a wide range of other delightful diversions.
 As you explore our city and its surrounding communities, you’ll discover that each of these areas has a character and atmosphere all its own — yet together they make up the hallmark of Orlando.

 You can also find exceptional dining and nightlife at Disney’s onsite hotels and other establishments in the Lake Buena Vista area, including Todd English’s bluezoo at the Walt Disney World Swan and Dolphin Resort.
 If all else fails, hosting a private reception under Disney’s legendary fireworks from the comfort of a rooftop lounge is sure to elicit more than a few “wows.”

 Just a five-minute drive from the Orange County Convention Center on Sand Lake Road, Orlando’s famous Restaurant Row is a must-visit for serious foodies — and it has nightlife worth writing home about, too.

 Also at the Amway Center, buy the first round at the rooftop Sky Lounge at Amway Center, followed by dancing at a high-energy nightclub.
 Or take in a Broadway show or musical performance at the Dr. Phillips Center for the Performing Arts, and laugh hysterically at local improv artists at SAK Comedy Lab.
 Like the song says, things will be great when you’re downtown.
-See downtown Orlando restaurants and entertainment.

-Learn more: Winter Park
+Discover: Winter Park Dining

 Orlando is a large destination.
 And although we’ve divided it into six main dining and entertainment districts, that doesn’t mean you’ll only find great restaurants and nightlife within those boundaries.